Fibre composites in sport

 Cycling is the ideal application for lightweight carbon.
 Mountain bikers, road and indoor cyclists alike appreciate the light and lightweight bikes weighing only a few kilograms.
 In off-road conditions, the weight advantage of MTBs with carbon frames and equipment is convincing, at the latest on carrying tracks.
 And if you need to be able to rely on your equipment one hundred percent when riding downhill over rough and smooth, you will gladly choose a reliable carbon MTB handlebar.
 The same applies on the road and in the hall, even if under different conditions in different surroundings.
-A modern carbon racing bike weighs around seven kilograms, and the tendency is still falling.
+A modern carbon racing bike weighs under seven kilograms, and the tendency is still falling.
 Professional cyclists such as the runner-up in the European Championship and Olympic participant Ricarda Lisk or the triathlete Philipp Mock swear by this lightweight, noble material.

 Since the late 1980s, early 1990s carbon has been known as a material for arrow shafts among archers.
 Since then, it has practically replaced aluminium or even wooden arrows due to its excellent flight characteristics, at least in the competitive sport of recurve and compound archers.
 Carbon stabilizers and visors also proved themselves in practice early on.
 With these good experiences in the background, grip shells and center pieces made of carbon, and later also composite limbs, had a comparatively easy time establishing themselves in archery.